pchemguy/SQLite-SQL-Tutorial/Metadata DB Derived.md

 <div align="center"><img src="https://github.com/pchemguy/SQLite-SQL-Tutorial/raw/gh-pages/Assets/yEd/Foreign Keys.svg" alt="Foreign Keys" /></div>
 <p align="center"><b>Fig. 2.
 Structure of the "Foreign Keys" Query</b></p>

 Note that the *src* (source) and *dst* (destination) prefixes refer to the *child* and *parent* sides of the foreign key relation, respectively.
-Also, the *fkey_columns* table must be ordered by composite component position (*seq/fk_seq*) within each foreign key (identified by the pair *src_table, fk_id*) before grouping in the next step.
+Also, the *fkey_columns* CTE must be ordered by composite component position (*seq/fk_seq*) within each foreign key (identified by the pair *src_table, fk_id*) before grouping in the next step.
 The standard approach to handling grouped column names is concatenation via the *group_concat* function to yield a CSV-like value.
-An alternative approach, shown in the *foreign_keys* block of the schematic, is to use the *json_group_array* function.
+An alternative approach, shown in the *foreign_keys* CTE of the schematic, is to use the *json_group_array* function.
 The final query may look like this:

 <iframe id="ForeignKeysHTML" width="100%" height="500" frameBorder="0"
         src="https://pchemguy.github.io/SQLite-SQL-Tutorial/Foreign Keys.html">